 How to serve your burgers and other ways to use the mixture

 I like to serve these burgers on seeded wholemeal buns with avocado, mature Cheddar, rocket and tomato.
-They go really well with sweet potato fries too.
-I often grab one from the freezer to cook with a salad when I’m working at home.
+They go really well with these spiced squished potatoes too.
+I often grab one from the freezer to cook with slaw when I’m working at home.
 They’re also really good with my romesco sauce.